damianoimola/damianoimola.github.io/_posts/2025-04-19-fourier-images.md

 toc: true
 ---

-Today we'll see how a simple approach like the 2D image analysis via Fourier would allows us to discover a lot of information about images.
+Today we’ll explore how a classic mathematical tool reveals rich information about patterns, textures, and structures, especially when dealing with noisy or repetitive images.